 - No more melted crayons on the seat the first day summer

-- Actually be able to go to lunch with a friend and offer to drive
+- You could actually be able to go to lunch with a friend and offer to drive

 Recently, I reached out to other moms and asked them to share their best car organization hacks so that we could pass these tips along to you.

-The Best Tips and Tricks to keep your Car Organized
+The Best Hacks to Keep your Car Organized

 McKinzie @ Today Mommy

-One place in your car that often gets forgotten is the glove box.
+One place in your car that often gets forgotten is the glove box, or center console.

 Jess Moore @ Explore Life Moore